ropensci/tabulapdf/README.md

     Environment Variables` ([instructions
     here](http://superuser.com/a/284351/221772)).

-You should now be able to safely open R, and use rJava and tabulizer.
+You should now be able to safely open R, and use rJava and tabulapdf.
 Note, however, that some users report that rather than setting this variable, they instead need to delete it (e.g., with `Sys.setenv(JAVA_HOME = "")`), so if the above instructions fail, that